Weaving: East Asia

 The weaving of silk from silkworm cocoons has been known in China since about 3500 BCE.
 Silk that was intricately woven and dyed, showing a well developed craft, has been found in a Chinese tomb dating back to 2700 BCE.

 Silk weaving in China was an intricate process that was very involved.
 Men and women, usually from the same family, had their own roles in the weaving process.
 The actual work of weaving was done by both men and women.
 Women were often weavers since it was a way they could contribute to the household income while staying at home.
 Women would usually weave simpler designs within the household while men would be in charge of the weaving of more intricate and complex pieces of clothing.
 The process of sericulture and weaving emphasized the idea that men and women should work together instead of women being subordinate to men.
 Weaving became an integral part of Chinese women's social identity.
 Several rituals and myths were associated with the promotion of silk weaving, especially as a symbol of female power.
 Weaving contributed to the balance between men and women's economic contributions and had many economic benefits.

 There were many paths into the occupation of weaver.
-Women usually married into the occupation, belonged to a family of weavers and or lived in a location that had ample weather conditions that allowed for the process of silk weaving.
+Women usually married into the occupation, belonged to a family of weavers and or lived in a location that had weather conditions suitable for the process of silk weaving.
 Weavers usually belonged to the peasant class.
 Silk weaving became a specialized job requiring specific technology and equipment that was completed domestically within households.
 Although most of the silk weaving was done within the confines of the home and family, there were some specialized workshops that hired skilled silk weavers as well.
 These workshops took care of the weaving process, although the raising of the silkworms and reeling of the silk remained work for peasant families.
 The silk that was woven in workshops rather than homes were of higher quality, since the workshop could afford to hire the best weavers.
 These weavers were usually men who operated more complicated looms, such as the wooden draw-loom.
 This created a competitive market of silk weavers.